 According to World Scientific (accessed 25 June 2020): "Despite being an immediate neighbour of Afghanistan, Turkmenistan (formerly known as Turkmenia), remains largely unaffected by terrorism.
 According to the Global Terrorism Index (GTI), published by the Institute for Economics and Peace the risk of a terrorist attack in Turkmenistan remains low.
 Nevertheless, Turkmenistan, like other countries bordering Afghanistan, is concerned about the implications of the US military drawdown from Afghanistan.
-The presence of the Taliban, al-Qaeda and its affiliated Central Asian militant groups in Afghanistan and Pakistan pose a potential threat to Turkmenistan have exacerbated in recent years.
+The presence of the Taliban, al-Qaeda and its affiliated Central Asian militant groups in Afghanistan and Pakistan pose a potential threat to Turkmenistan.
+Furthermore, transnational crime such as drug production and smuggling in Afghanistan have exacerbated in recent years.
 There have also been reports that the citizens of Turkmenistan are fighting among rebel forces against the Syrian government.
-The Turkmen government."
+The Turkmen fighters returning to home from Syria is another legitimate security concern for the Turkmen government."